RetroCraft/problems/index.md

 This is an open archive of practice problems from the University of Waterloo CS/BBA program.
 These are published with the belief that they are permitted by relevant faculty, please [contact me](mailto:jahyong@uwaterloo.ca) if they are not and I will take them down.
+If you have found these useful, consider [buying me a coffee](https://ko-fi.com/jahyong) so I can stay up and make more of them during 1B.

 I make no guarantees that these solutions are remotely close to correct.
 Frankly, it's more likely that they're wrong.